 Many predicted bridge cameras would be wiped out by the rise of affordable DSLRs and compact system cameras (especially budget models), but this hasn't happened.

 It's not that hard to figure out why.
 Not everyone wants the relative bulk, faff and expense of an DSLR and a big bag of lenses, so it's the combination of power and portability, at an affordable price, that explains the enduring appeal of bridge compact cameras.

 The best examples now offer DSLR-like levels of control and fast, wide-aperture lenses, along with raw shooting and other useful extras such as Wi-Fi and articulated screens.
 Bridge compact makers have been working hard to keep these cameras fresh and appealing to serious photographers, so read on to discover the best buys.

 This is not just any old lens either, being Leica DC Vario-Elmarit glass with a maximum aperture of f/2.8 at the widest point and f/4 at the narrowest.
-It's a relatively short zoom range compared to other bridge cameras, but for quality-conscious photographers the larger sensor will more than make up for that.
 There is also a Hybrid 5-axis Optical Image Stabilisation to reduce the risk of camera shake when the lens is zoomed out.

 What's more, the FZ1000 is the first compact or bridge camera able to record 4K (3840 x 2160 pixel) video at up to 25fps (PAL) in MP4 format.
 So, you can enjoy 8Mp still images on 4K televisions.
 Up to 49 AF points are available and a Custom Multi AF mode enables you to use blocks, rows or columns of AF points.